 Trained peer educators can be credible sources of information, and can serve as role models to their fellow students.
 They can offer programs to students that can be open, honest and interactive.
 Studies also suggest that being a peer educator can provide great benefits to the students who act in this capacity.

-In addition to Students for Responsible Choices (SRC's) which are advised through Wellness Programming, Holy Cross also has peer educators who provide programs and referrals for students in the following areas: Relationship Peer Educators (RPE's), Counseling Outreach Peer Educators (COPE), Student Health Awareness Peer Educators (SHAPE), Disability Rights, Education, Activism and Mentoring Peer Educators (DREAM) and Multicultural Peer Educators (MPE's).
+In addition to Students for Responsible Choices (SRC's) which are advised through Student Wellness Education, Holy Cross also has peer educators who provide programs and referrals for students in the following areas: Relationship Peer Educators (RPEs), Counseling Outreach Peer Educators (COPE), Student Health Awareness Peer Educators (SHAPE), Disability Rights, Education, Activism and Mentoring Peer Educators (DREAM) and Multicultural Peer Educators (MPE's).